Music for the Season

 - The song known today as O Come All Ye Faithful, or by its Latin name, Adeste Fideles, was once widely believed to have originated in Portugal, based mainly on the fact that it was heard being sung in the Portuguese embassy in London in 1755.
 Later research has shown that the "Portuguese hymn" as it was popularly known was probably written by composer John Francis Wade (1711-1786) and first published by Wade in his collection Cantus Diversi in 1751.
 Two early versions are on display in the library: a manuscript transcription by Albany native Blandina Bleecker, probably made in 1802; and an early American printed version from a bound collection of assorted sheet music assembled around 1800 by a "Mrs. Evans."
 The Bleecker transcription contains an unusual set of English words, highlighting the fact that many English translations were made before the current "official" version appeared in 1852.

-The final display case contains a more eclectic selection of seasonal and holiday songs--yes we even have The Chipmunk Song--drawn from the Library's extensive sheet music collections.
+The final display case contained a more eclectic selection of seasonal and holiday songs--yes we even have The Chipmunk Song--drawn from the Library's extensive sheet music collections.